 It is an incredible sight.
 After driving down Mulholland’s twisting and turning bends under an endless cerulean sky and beaming sun, you turn your wheel again for the umpteenth time and there, as if out of nowhere, you are confronted with the sight of seemingly countless motorcycles, the sweltering SoCal sun glistening off their metallic paint-jobs, all parked more or less neatly in rows.

 Ever since opening its doors in 1961, The Rock Store has become a place of legend for motorcycle enthusiasts from all walks of life.
+If you’re a motorcycle enthusiast, the American Motorcycle Trading Company is certainly the place for you – browse vehicles online.

 The original building is made solely of rocks and mortar (hence the name), with some metal supports here and there in order to keep up to date with the earthquake code.
 “You can’t make buildings like this anymore.
 This is all hand made, all pieced together, hand mortared,” explains Billy